---->

 seems obvious), then we will add it here.

-As the closest I can find for now, you can read good English
+As the closest we can find for now, you can read good English

 Theory of Relativity and his 1910 non-relativity lecture on